ditForam/Big-commerce-demo/README.md

 # Big-commerce-demo
-This is my first git repository
+This is my first git repository.
+Author: Foram Shah